meta-llama/llama-stack-apps/README.md

 > [!NOTE]
-> Configuration is in `~/.llama/distributions/inline-llama-8b/config.yaml`.
+> Configuration is in `~/.llama/distributions/local-llama-8b/config.yaml`.
 Feel free to increase `max_seq_len`.

 > [!IMPORTANT]
-> The "inline" distribution inference server currently only supports CUDA.
+> The "local" distribution inference server currently only supports CUDA.
 It will not work on Apple Silicon machines.

 This server is running a Llama model locally.